 1. Ditching alcohol is better for our brains

+It's no surprise to learn that the classic signs of drunkenness - including slurred speech, poor memory and slower reflexes - are all the result of alcohol’s impact on the mind.
 Research from the University of Boston unpicks this, with their study finding that alcohol blocks the chemical signals (neurons) between brain cells.
 And this in turn triggers these common side effects.

-Indeed research has shown that the brain can completely re-heal the damage done by alcohol when people go cold turkey.
+Indeed, research has shown that the brain can completely re-heal the damage done by alcohol when people go cold turkey.

 Canadian researchers similarly found that alcohol contributed to roughly 29% of all dementia cases in a 2012 University of Montreal study.